BruceEckel/ThinkingInPython/Markdown/27_Pattern_Refactoring.md

 Improving the Design
 --------------------

-The solutions in *Design Patterns* are organized around the question "What will change as this program evolves?"
+The solutions in *Design Patterns*^[Addison-Wesley, 1999.] are organized around the question "What will change as this program evolves?"
 This is usually the most important question that you can ask about any design.
 If you can build your system around the answer, the results will be two-pronged: not only will your system allow easy (and inexpensive) maintenance, but you might also produce components that are reusable, so that other systems can be built more cheaply.
 This is the promise of object-oriented programming, but it doesn't happen automatically; it requires thought and insight on your part.
 In this section we'll see how this process can happen during the refinement of a system.

 The answer to the question "What will change?" for the recycling system is a common one: more types will be added to the system.
 The goal of the